BorrowMyDoggy Etiquette | Keeping Our Community Safe

 However if you’re ever worried about something you’ve seen on BorrowMyDoggy or on a member’s profile, please do not hesitate to contact our team directly who will be able to investigate further.

 We hope everyone’s time on BorrowMyDoggy is happy and enjoyable.
-Please continue to share the love of dogs and be kind!
+Please continue to share the love of dogs and to be kind!